ChainSafe/game-docs-v2/docs/v2/4_erc1155-interactions.md

 ### Balance Of Batch {#balance-of-batch}

-Balance of batch will get the balance of a list of accounts and token ids.
+Balance of batch will get the balance of a list of accounts and token ID's.
 For example:

 Get the balance of account `0xd25b827D92b0fd656A1c829933e9b0b836d5C3e2` with token id `1` and